greenm01/vb4x/docs/vb4x_specs.md

 Players receiving hits will decide which of their squadrons are crippled or destroyed.
 Crippled squadrons reduce their AS by multiplying by 0.5, rounded up the nearest whole number.
 Destroyed squadrons are no longer a factor and the Task Force loses their associated die roll modifiers (e.g. Scouts).

-All hits are applied, although some hits may be ineffective if a squadron’s DS blocks it.
+All hits are applied, although some hits may be left-over and ineffective if a squadron’s DS blocks it.

 In computer moderated play, the algorithm will apply damage to squadrons with the lowest AS in order to sustain maximum offensive power for the Task Force.
 Die roll modifiers are a factor in the calculation.

 Squadrons are not reduced and destroyed until all other squadrons in the Task Force are already crippled.

 Critical hits are the exception to the aforementioned rule.
-The squadron with the highest rated AS is reduced.
+The squadron with the highest rated AS is reduced, regardless of DS.

-**Note**: Starbases do not join or fight alongside a Task Force.
-If an enemy fleet has orders to bombard, invade, or blitz a colony, and there are no defensive space assets present, the Starbase will battle the enemy solo.
-Starbases do not retreat.

 After the last round of combat the Task Forces are disbanded and squadrons rejoin their assigned fleets.

-Merchant Marine ships are screened behind the Task Force during combat operations, and rejoin their surviving fleets during a retreat.
-If the fleet is destroyed they are captured as spoils of war.
+Fighter squadrons return to their carriers unless they are orphaned, in which case they are scuttled.

 Example Combat Round: